 Exam Form & Content

-While lecturers do their best to guard exam content, the reality is that students can acquire copies of old exams -- especially because their circulation is highly valued.
+While instructors do their best to guard exam content, the reality is that students can acquire copies of old exams -- especially because their circulation is highly valued.
 For this reason, no exam, whether on file in the library or not, should be considered protected.
-Both lecturers and regular faculty should compose new examinations each semester in the interest of fairness and accuracy in evaluating a student’s mastery of the course material.
+Both adjunct and regular faculty should compose new examinations each semester in the interest of fairness and accuracy in evaluating a student’s mastery of the course material.

 Scheduling & Exam Length